Using a PS5 controller on Android in a few simple steps

 Connecting your PS5 DualSense controller to your Android mobile device is a quick and painless process thanks to Bluetooth.
-Should you ever want to use Remote Play or find another use for that DualSense on your phone, you'll be ready to go in less than a minute.
+Should you ever want to set up Remote Play on PS5, or find another use for that DualSense on your phone, you'll be ready to go in less than a minute.
 All it takes is pressing a couple of buttons to get everything set up and connected.

 How to use a PS5 controller on Android